Ninja-Squad/ninja-squad.github.com/_posts/2016-12-22-what-is-new-angular-2.3-and-2.4.md

 a constructor, it inherits the parent class constructor, meaning that the dependency injection will be properly done in the parent class.

-The lifecycle hooks will also be properly called in the parent class, even if they are not overwritten and called from the child:
+The lifecycle hooks defined in the parent class will also be called properly, unless they are overridden in the child class:

     export class ParentPony implements OnInit {
       ngOnInit() {